-1. A total of 2,000,000 Performance Rights granted to Directors have vested in accordance with the terms of their issue following the achievement of the applicable performance milestones.
-Please refer to the Company's project update released to the ASX on 2 June 2021.
-These Performance Rights may be exercised at the election of the Directors who have indicated they will defer the exercise of their respective Performance Rights until further notice.
+4,400,000 class C and D Performance Rights were granted to Directors following shareholder approval in November 2022.
+At balance date, a total of 4,200,000 Performance Rights granted to Directors have vested in accordance with the terms of their issue following the achievement of applicable performance milestones.
+These Performance Rights may be exercised at the election of the Directors.
+Each Director has indicated that they will defer the exercise of their respective Performance Rights until further notice.